 Types of Business Entities in Florida

 When choosing which entity type in Florida best suits your company needs, it’s important to understand the legal and tax implications with each type of business.
+An experienced Florida business attorney can assist you in finding the right fit for your venture and in all aspects of Florida business formation.

 Corporations in Florida are considered a stand-alone entity which means they are separate and distinct from the owners.
 This provides a level of legal protection for the owners, as well as survivability for the corporation even if an owner passes away.
 Corporations have tax implications which may make it advantageous to consider speciality designation such as with an S-Corp or C-Corp.Corporations in Florida are also required to keep certain corporate documents like meeting minutes and by-laws.
 Our team comes alongside owners to handle the entire process so they can focus on getting their new business up and running.